tsykoduk/greg.nokes.name/_posts/2020-02-27-nginx-as-a-proxy.md

 ?>
 ```

-Adding in additonal routes is as simple as setting up new location blocks and their corresponding upstream blocks.
+Adding in additional routes is as simple as setting up new location blocks and their corresponding upstream blocks.
 For example you could add

 ```
   upstream upstream_blog {